mpous/helium-data-hotspot/README.md

-# helium-data-hotspot
+# Helium data-only Hotspot

 This is a balena version based on the Nebra helium hotspot.

 ## Disclaimer

-*This Helium Hotspot is going to transfer LoRa data to Helium but it's not going to perform proof-of-coverage or anything else to retrieve tokens.*
+*This Helium Hotspot is going to transfer LoRa data to Helium but it's not going to perform proof-of-coverage or anything else to retrieve tokens.
+Read more information about the milestones and what's possible to get [here](https://docs.helium.com/mine-hnt/light-hotspots)*

 ## Requirements